-When can we issue electronic deposits?
+When can electronic deposits be issued to Nodaway Valley Bank?

-You can submit electronic deposits to the bank 24 hours a day, 7 days a week, including weekends and holidays with the exception of our routine maintenance downtime.
-The business day for processing electronic deposits may also be extended.
-Contact us for details.
+You can submit electronic deposits to Nodaway Valley Bank 24 hours a day, 7 days a week, including weekends and holidays with the exception of Nodaway Valley Bank's routine maintenance downtime.
+Nodaway Valley Bank's business day for processing electronic deposits may also be extended.
+Contact Nodaway Valley Bank for details.